MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 You can use the REST APIs to [create or update a skill set](cognitive-search-defining-skillset.md).

-Here's an example skill set definition payload to project individual markdown sections and their vector outputs as documents in the search index using the [Document Intelligence Layout skill](cognitive-search-skill-document-intelligence-layout.md) and [Azure OpenAI Embedding skill](cognitive-search-skill-azure-openai-embedding.md)
+Here's an example skill set definition payload to project individual markdown sections chunks and their vector outputs as documents in the search index using the [Document Intelligence Layout skill](cognitive-search-skill-document-intelligence-layout.md) and [Azure OpenAI Embedding skill](cognitive-search-skill-azure-openai-embedding.md)

 ```json
 {